victor-hugo-dc/stem-for-the-streets/contact.md

 ---
 title: Contact
-menus:
+layout: contact
+subtitle: ''
+img_path: ''
+menu:
   main:
-    title: Contact
     weight: 5
-layout: contact

 ---

-Hi there!
-Thank you so much for your interest in working together.
-Please fill the contact form below or send us an email at [example@example.com](mailto:example@example.com).
+If you have any questions regarding our programs or would like to become a sponsor of our organization, feel free to contact us at [stemforthestreets@gmail.com](mailto:example@example.com).